-The first phase is the intent classification which is about determining the user intent.
-For instance, “Hi” or “Good evening” can be seen as an indicaor for a greeting.
+The first phase is intent classification, which is about determining the user intent.
+For instance, “Hi” or “Good evening” can be seen as an indicator for a greeting.
 We could call this intent greeting.
 The intent behind questions like “How are you?” or “How are you feeling today?” is to know how a person feels.
 This intent could therefore be classified as feeling.
-A reply like “not so well” or “sad” could then be mapped to the intent negative_mood while a reply like “I am great” or fine could be mapped to positive_mood.
+A reply like “not so well” or “sad” could then be mapped to the intent negative_mood while a reply like “I am great” or “fine” could be mapped to positive_mood.

 A representation of this conversation in Rasa can be modeled as follows: